CONTEMPORARY MUSIC GRANT PROGRAM (CMGP)

 On the application form, what does Auspicing mean?

-In this context, Auspicing is when you require an organisation to handle the grant on your behalf if you are successful in receiving funding.
+In this context, Auspicing is when you require an organisation to handle the financial management of the grant on your behalf if you are successful in receiving funding.

 Do I need to provide referees?